confuzzlementation/pleiades/README.md

 ![searching!](image-1.png)

+Above is an example of the bayesian search running.

 Our locally hosted website can be ran with `flask run` in the terminal after installing all the dependencies, with 2 sections, being Home and Model.
 The home page provides the information regarding the challenge, and the model page provides a user-friendly interface to tweak the parameters themself and run the model, while providing external information regarding a potential extraterrestrial body.